Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Tonal harmony}

-In the XX century, rhythmic music and with emphasis on sonorities/timbres, extended the concepts of tonality and harmony.
-Hence, tonal harmony has strong influence in artistic movements and commercial venues.
-In addition, the dodecafonism itself is considered of tonal nature because it denies tonal characteristics of polarization.

-In tonal or modal music, chords -- like the ones listed in equations~\ref{triades}-- built on the root note of each degree of a scale -- such as listed in equations~\ref{eq:escalas} -- form the pilars of the harmonic field.
-Music harmony aims at studying the incidence of chord progressions and chaining rules.
-Even a monophonic melody generates harmonic fields, making it possible to observe the suggested chords at each passage.
+In the XX century, music with emphasis on sonorities/timbres, and rhythm, extended the concepts of tonality and harmony.
+Even so, tonal harmony is very often in artistic movements and commercial venues.
+In addition, dodecafonism itself is sometimes considered of tonal nature because it was conceived to deny tonal characteristics of polarization.
+In tonal or modal music, chords -- like the ones listed in Equations~\ref{triades} -- built with the root at each degree of a scale -- such as listed in Equations~\ref{eq:escalas} -- form the pillars of harmony.
+Tonal (and modal) harmony deals with chord formation and progressions.
+Even a monophonic melody entails harmonic fields, making it possible to perceive the chord progression even in unaccompanied melodies.

-In the traditional tonal music, a scale has its tonic (first degree) on any note, and can be major (with the same notes of Ionian mode) or minor (same notes as Eolian mode, 'natural minor', which has both harmonic and melodic versions, see equations~\ref{eq:escalasMenores}).
+In the traditional tonal music, a scale has its tonic (first degree) on any note, and can be major (with the same notes of the Ionian mode) or minor (same notes of the Eolian mode, the 'natural minor', which has both harmonic and melodic versions, as in Equations~\ref{eq:escalasMenores}).
 The scale is the base for triads, each with its root in a degree: $\hat{1},\hat{2},\hat{3},\hat{4},\hat{5},\hat{6},\hat{7}$.
-To build triads, the third and the fifth notes above the root is considered together with the root (or fundamental). $\hat{1},\hat{3},\hat{5}$ is the first degree chord, built on top of scale's first degree and central for tonal music.
-The chords of the fifth degree $\hat{5},\hat{7},\hat{2}$ ($\hat{7}$ sharp when a minor scale) and of the forth degree $\hat{4},\hat{6},\hat{1}$ are secondary.
-After these, other degrees are considered.
-The `traditional harmony' comprises conventions and stylistic techniques to create chainings with such chords~\cite{Harmonia}.
+To build triads, the third and the fifth notes above the root are considered together with the root (or fundamental). $\hat{1},\hat{3},\hat{5}$ is the first degree chord, built on top of the scale's first degree and central for tonal music.
+The chords of the fifth degree $\hat{5},\hat{7},\hat{2}$ ($\hat{7}$ sharp when in a minor scale) and of the forth degree $\hat{4},\hat{6},\hat{1}$ are also important.
+The triads build on the other degrees are less important then these and are usually understood in relation to them.
+The `traditional harmony' comprises conventions and stylistic techniques to create progressions with such chords~\cite{Harmonia}.